ncapps/head-first-design-patterns-javascript/README.md

 - Provides a global access point to that instance
 - Makes use of a private constructor and a static method combined with a static variable
 - Take care when implementing a Singleton for multithreaded applications

+## Command
+- Command pattern decouples an object making a request from the one that knows how to perform it
+- A Command object enables this decoupling and encapsulates a receiver with an action
+- An invoker makes a request of a Command object by calling its execute() method, which invokes those actions on the receive
+- Invokers can be parameterized with Commands at runtime
+- Commands can support undo by implementing an undo method that restores the object to its previous state before the execute() method was last called
+- Macro commands are a simple extension of Command that allow multiple commands to be invoked
+- Commands are typically "dumb" and delegate implementation to a receiver
+- Command can be used to implement logging systems